-El Salvador is a small Central American country that's often passed over for better-known ones like Guatemala and Costa Rica.
-In this article, I'll share my El Salvador travel tips based on my short visit.
+El Salvador is a small Central American country that is often overlooked in favor of better-known neighbors like Guatemala and Costa Rica.
+In this article, I'll share my travel tips for El Salvador, based on my brief visit.

 San Salvador